UVADS/git-basics/docs/github-actions.md

 This GitHub Action detects any tagged push (matching the format `*.*`, i.e. 1.4, 13.9, etc.) and performs a multi-architecture container build and push for both amd64 and arm64 platforms.

+{: .note }
-Note at the end the Action performs a "Remote Dispatch" where it updates an external repository to set a new value, which in turn triggers a deployment.
+Note at the end the Action performs a "Remote Dispatch" where it updates a separate repository with a new value, which in turn triggers a deployment from that repository.

 > .github/workflows/deploy.yaml